-Name, Address and Age Position(s) held with Company Term of Office and Length of Time Served Principal Occupation, Other Business Experience During the Past Five Years Number of Portfolios in Fund Complex Overseen by Director (1) Other Directorships Held by Director Jeffrey A. Cerny Age: 56 Director, Chief Financial Officer and Treasurer Director (Since 2017) Chief Financial Officer and Treasurer (Since 2017) Mr. Cerny has served as a member of our Board, and our Chief Financial Officer and Treasurer since 2017, as the Chief Financial Officer and Treasurer of Hancock Park Corporate Income, Inc. since 2016 and as a Director since 2015 and Chief Financial Officer and Treasurer of OFS Capital Corporation since 2014.
-Mr. Cerny also serves as a Senior Managing Director of Orchard First Source Capital, Inc., as a Vice President of OFSAM, and as a member of OFSAM's investment and executive committees.
-Mr. Cerny oversees the finance and accounting functions of Hancock Park and OFS Capital Corporation as well as the underwriting, credit monitoring and CLO portfolio compliance for OFS Advisor's syndicated senior loan business.
-Prior to joining OFSAM in 1999, Mr. Cerny held various positions at Sanwa Business Credit Corporation, American National Bank and Trust Company of Chicago and Charter Bank Group, a multi-bank holding company.
-Mr. Cerny holds a B.S. in Finance from Northern Illinois University, a Masters of Management in Finance and Economics from Northwestern University's J.L.
-Kellogg School of Management, and a J.D. from DePaul University's School of Law.
-Mr. Cerny brings to our board of directors extensive accounting and financial experience and expertise.
-He is also an experienced investor, including lending, structuring and workouts which makes him an asset to our board of directors.
-The breadth of his background and experience enables Mr. Cerny to provide unique insight into our strategic process and into the management of our investment portfolio.
-2 OFS Capital Corporation, a BDC managed by OFS Advisor
+Jeffrey A. Cerny Age: 57 Director, Chief Financial Officer and Treasurer Director (Since 2017) Chief Financial Officer and Treasurer (Since 2017) Mr. Cerny has served as our Chief Financial Officer and Treasurer since 2018.
+Mr. Cerny also serves as the Chief Financial Officer and Treasurer of Hancock Park, a director, Chief Financial Officer and Treasurer of OFS Capital, a Senior Managing Director of OFSC and OFS Advisor, as a Vice President of OFSAM, as a member of OFSAM's investment and executive committees and as a member of various OFSAM, and OFSAM affiliates, investment committees.
+Mr. Cerny oversees the finance and accounting functions of the aforementioned entities as well as underwriting, credit monitoring and CLO portfolio compliance for OFS Advisor's syndicated senior loan business.
+Prior to joining OFSC in 1999, Mr. Cerny held various positions at Sanwa Business Credit Corporation, American National Bank and Trust Company of Chicago and Charter Bank Group, a multi-bank holding company.
+Mr. Cerny holds a B.S. in Finance from Northern Illinois University, a Masters of 2 OFS Capital Corporation, a BDC managed by OFS Advisor in Finance from Northern Illinois University, a Masters of Management in Finance and Economics from Northwestern

+Mr. Cerny brings to our Board extensive accounting and financial experience and expertise.
+He is also an experienced investor, including lending, structuring and workouts which makes him an asset to our Board.
+The breadth of his background and experience enables Mr. Cerny to provide unique insight into our strategic process and into the management of our investment protection.